ANOVAProjectUSYD/Crypto-position/README.md

 # Cryptocurrency Technical Analysis
 This project seeks to scrape Cryptocurrency data from [coinmarketcap](https://coinmarketcap.com/) and into a CSV file.
 Then, we will run some technical analysis on the data.
 Common trading strategies include momentum, mean reversal, and more.
+We would also like to be able to create a visualiation dashboard to explore the data.
+We then would include this on our ANOVA github page.

 ## Requirements

+Python3 is required.
 All packages used are in the requirements.txt file.

 ### Getting Started

- Files to read in order to follow along with the project.

-1) Check out the web_scrape.py file to see how data was scraped.

-2) csv_converter.py was used to convert ; separated files into csv files for ease of use.
+Most likely to use plotly to construct the dashboard: https://plot.ly/

+Examples of good dashboards: https://plot.ly/dash/gallery/uber-rides/

+First let's get this working on our own Jupyter notebooks.

+Good tutorial to learn git: https://www.atlassian.com/git/tutorials

 ## Built With